microsoft/Kusto-Query-Language/doc/re2-library.md

 ---
-title: Regular expressions library - Azure Data Explorer
+title:  Regular expressions library
-description: This article lists the regular expression syntax accepted by RE2. ms.reviewer: alexans ms.topic: reference ms.date: 04/11/2023
+description: This article lists the regular expression syntax accepted by RE2. ms.reviewer: alexans ms.topic: reference ms.date: 05/01/2023
 ---
 # RE2 library

-For information on the use of regular expressions in Azure Data Explorer, see [RE2 syntax](re2.md).
+For information on the use of regular expressions with Kusto Query Language (KQL), see [RE2 syntax](re2.md).

 Regular expressions are a notation for describing sets of character strings.
 When a particular string is in the set described by a regular expression, we often say that the regular expression matches the string.